Manchester City Star Kyle Walker Investigated For Throwing ‘Sex Party’ During U.K. Coronavirus Lockdown

 — Kyle Walker (@kylewalker2) March 24, 2020

-Walker issued a statement on Sunday apologizing for the transgression, according to the ESPN.com report.
+Walker issued a statement on Sunday apologizing for the transgression, according to the ESPN report.

-“I understand that my position as a professional footballer brings the responsibility of being a role model,” Walker said in the statement, as quoted by ESPN.com, adding his apology to his “family, friends, football club, supporters and the public for letting them down.”
+“I understand that my position as a professional footballer brings the responsibility of being a role model,” Walker said in the statement, adding his apology to his “family, friends, football club, supporters and the public for letting them down.”

-But in its own statement published in The Manchester Evening News, the Manchester City management said that it was “disappointed” in the allegations, but had noted Walker’s apology and would now start an internal disciplinary proceeding against the 29-year-old English international.
+In its own statement published in The Manchester Evening News, the Manchester City management said that it was disappointed in the allegations, but had noted Walker’s apology and would now start an internal disciplinary proceeding against the 29-year-old English international.

-At the end of Saturday, according to The Sun, Britain’s National Health Service had reported 49,103 cases of coronavirus infection, resulting in 4,353 deaths.
-In the northeast region where Walker resides and plays for Manchester City, there were 4,092 cases of the highly contagious virus.
+At the end of Saturday, according to The Sun, Britain’s National Health Service had reported 49,103 cases of COVID-19 infection, resulting in 4,353 deaths.
+In the northeast region where Walker resides and plays, there were 4,092 cases of the highly contagious virus.

 Walker’s “sex party” took place the day after British Prime Minister Boris Johnson issued a nationwide stay-at-home order.
 Johnson himself has since announced his own positive coronavirus test, and was hospitalized on Sunday.